LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 sudo groupadd docker
 sudo usermod -aG docker so
 ```
+Confirm docker works with `docker run hello-world`.

-## Get a domain
+## Buy a domain and configure nameservers to DO

-In this example, we are using audubon.app and its [nameservers point to Digital Ocean](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/).
+In this example, we are using audubon.app with [nameservers pointing to Digital Ocean](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/).
 You'll need to do the same.
+Integration with other providers is possible and encouraged, but requires know-how and research.
+Later, we'll need a Digital Ocean Access Token added to the ansible-vault.

 ## Configure DNS

-As mentioned, point your nameservers to DO.
-Integration with other providers is possible; we use DO as an example.
-Recall that your DO token is added to the ansible vault.
+As mentioned, point your nameservers to Digital Ocean and create the following A and CNAME records from the Digital Ocean Dashboard.

 Like this: